ryansgot/forsuredbcompiler/README.md

     migrationDirectory = 'app/src/main/assets'
     // Your app's base directory
     appProjectDirectory = 'app'
-}
+    // (optional) this is the directory in which your META-INF/services files will go for your custom plugins.
+Note that this is not the same directory as your Android resources (res) resourcesDircectory = 'app/src/main/resources'
+    // (optional) fully-qualified class name of an implementation of FSJsonAdapterFactory.
+You must define both resourcesDirectory and fsJsonAdapterFactoryClass in order for your doc store to perorm custom JSON serialization fsJsonAdapterFactoryClass = 'com.my.application.json.AdapterFactory' }
 ```
 - Declare an application class and the ```FSDefaultProvider``` in your app's AndroidManifest.xml file: